introlab/opentera-webrtc/joss-paper/paper.md

 # Statement of need
-WebRTC Native can be used to create native applications, but the library is hard to build and it is designed to read the peripheral devices (microphones and webcams) easily.
+WebRTC Native can be used to create native applications directly, but the library is hard to build and it is designed to use webcams and integrated peripherals.
-So, wrapping the WebRTC Native library to provide a simplified build and raw streams is useful.
+OpenTera WebRTC native APIs add the capacity to provide any audio and video stream, making it more generic and flexible.
+The integration of BoringSSL and Socket.IO code removes the need to wrap and understand other communication libraries.
+So, the users of OpenTera WebRTC can connect their applications to the signaling server easily.

-\autoref{tab:webrtc-library-summary} present a summary of the available WebRTC libraries to create native applications WebRTC ROS [@webrtc_ros] and MixedReality-WebRTC [@mixedreality-webrtc] also wrap the WebRTC Native library, but the version used is pretty old and neither are not actively maintained.
+\autoref{tab:webrtc-library-summary} presents a summary of the available WebRTC libraries to create native applications WebRTC ROS [@webrtc_ros] and MixedReality-WebRTC [@mixedreality-webrtc] also wrap the WebRTC Native library, but the versions used are pretty old and neither are not actively maintained.
-GStreamer [@gstreamer] has a plugin to perform WebRTC calls, but it is hard to use and the API is not complete.
+GStreamer [@gstreamer] has a plugin to perform WebRTC calls, but it is hard to use and the plugin is currently available in gst-bad plugins, which means they are probably incomplete and missing important features to comply with the standard.
-The aiortc library [@aiortc] and WebRTC.rs [@webrtc-rs] reproduce the web WebRTC API in Python and Rust respectively.
+The aiortc library [@aiortc] and WebRTC.rs [@webrtc-rs] reproduce the web WebRTC API in Python and Rust, respectively.
 The former uses third-party party libraries for the audio and video codecs and the latter does not have any codec support, yet.
 However, WebRTC.rs supports streaming of already encoded audio and video streams.

 In the context of telepresence robot and videoconference research, OpenTera WebRTC is better than all presented libraries because it offers hardware acceleration for the embedded platform, has a unified API across all languages, wraps an up-to-date WebRTC Native version and integrates the signaling server.

 Table: WebRTC Library Summary \label{tab:webrtc-library-summary}

 | Library             | Web Browser API | Native API  | Raw Audio Streams | Raw Video Streams | Hardware Acceleration | Signaling Server |
 |---------------------|-----------------|-------------|-------------------|-------------------|-----------------------|------------------|